 San Francisco's investment in technology has nearly doubled over the last 5 years.
-In FY 2017-18, the City invested over $482 million towards new technology projects, supporting three strategic goals:
+In FY 2019-20, the City invested over $37.8 million of the General Fund towards new technology projects, supporting four strategic goals:

-- Support, maintain, and secure critical infrastructure.
+- Support and maintain critical infrastructure.
 Technology infrastructure like the City Fiber Network and our email systems support our daily operations.

-- Improve efficiency and effectiveness of city operations.
+- Make City Operations More Efficient and Effective.
 Technology has the potential to make the City more efficient.

 Upcoming Technology Projects

-Over the next 5 years, city departments are projected to engage in 152 new technology projects.
+Over the next 5 years, city departments are projected to engage in 130 technology projects.

 Major IT Projects